-My first choice would be the Presonus Eris e4.5; these aren’t the cheapest, but I think that they are the best budget ones out there in regards to how much they cost.
+My first choice would be the Presonus Eris e4.5; these aren’t the cheapest, but I think that they are the best budget ones out there, at least as far as cost-efficiency goes.

 The second recommendation are the Presoun Eris e3.5, which are the e4.5’s smaller brother.

 These are a lot more affordable, but also don’t sound AS good.

 Lastly, the Adam Audio T5V, which are priced a bit higher than the Eris e4.5 and sound absolutely fantastic.